-Beloved Britney
+Beloved Shakira

 I became a fan of Britney Spears when I was 12 years old and saw the music video of “Baby one more time” on my tv.
 So many of you can relate, right?
 I bought the album soon after and played it often.
 Britney was my company, a friend that brightened my days and make life better with her music.
 I listened to her before my math tests which caused me a lot of nerves (I always had to make a lot of effort to have positive grades), I danced, I dreamed and learned english at the same time.